 “This challenge is about showing what’s possible, even after something as life-altering as a brain tumour.
 The funds raised will allow us to continue supporting people as they rediscover life beyond diagnosis.”

-The Beyond Recovery Project provides vital community programmes, wellbeing walks and events, trauma counselling, peer support and if course biggest challenges such all this trip for people affected by brain tumours
+The Beyond Recovery Project provides vital community programmes, wellbeing walks and events, trauma counselling, peer support and of course bigger challenges, such as this trip, for people affected by brain tumours.

 Listeners can help make a difference by sponsoring the team via: